cloudflare/cloudflare-docs/content/dns/zone-setups/subdomain-setup/setup/_index.md

 ## SSL/TLS certificates

-If the parent domain's SSL/TLS certificate explicitly lists the child domain and is created after the child domain's SSL/TLS certificate, the parent domain's certificate will take precedence over the child domain's certificate.
+If the parent domain's SSL/TLS certificate explicitly lists the delegated subdomain and is created after the subdomain's SSL/TLS own certificate, the parent domain's certificate will take precedence over the subdomain's certificate.

 For instance, if `example.com` [creates an advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/manage-certificates/) that directly lists `docs.example.com`, visitors to `docs.example.com` might see the SSL/TLS certificate for `example.com`.